💡 How to decrease excess humidity, and prevent it from happening, in both closed and open terrariums in a few simple steps.

 Terrariums, especially closed terrariums, have inherently high humidity.
-But it only becomes a problem once it gets excessively high and causes things such as mold growth, constantly fogged glass, and worst of all root rot.
+But it only becomes a problem once it gets excessively high and causes things such as mold growth, fogged glass, and worst of all root rot.

-The most common cause for excessively high humidity in closed terrariums is a bad initial setup and overwatering.
+The most common cause for excessively high humidity in closed terrariums is a bad initial setup, and overwatering.
 Overwatering is something that most terrarium builders fall victim to, myself included.

-The only way to get rid of the excess humidity in your terrarium is to open it up and wait.
+The only way to get rid of the excess humidity is to open it up and wait.
 Some terrariums will need to be aired more often than others because of the shape of the container.
+Glass bottle terrariums for example have a very narrow neck, and will need to be aired more often and for longer to get rid of excess humidity.
+A fish bowl terrarium for example would only need the lid a handful of times.

 For next time, when in doubt always water less.
 And always use a spray bottle and never water directly.